Chords and strumming

-‘I Wish’ is a single off the massively successful album ‘Songs In The Key Of Life’ by the legend that is Stevie Wonder.
+‘I Wish’ is a single from the massively successful album ‘Songs In The Key Of Life’ by the legendary Stevie Wonder.

-Spy Tunes version is recorded a semitone up from the original, this way open strings can be used for this one guitar arrangement.
+Spy Tunes’ recorded the song a semitone up from the original.
+This way open strings can be used for this one guitar arrangement.

-If the Verse and Chorus was simply Em7 and A, the Bridge is slightly more complex, goes like this.
+If the verse and chorus are simply Em7 and A, the bridge is slightly more complex and goes like this:

-I would describe this progression as being in the key of E (not E Dorian as Verse) with a few variations.
+I would describe this progression as being in the key of E (not E Dorian as the verse) with a few variations.

 This would make the B7 chord V7, The C#7 chord VIx7, the F#m7 would be chord IIm7 and the Am6 would be a IVm chord.

-The final chords, the B7, could also be extended to a B7#9.
+The final chord, the B7, could also be extended to a B7#9.

 To get all this in the original key, simply move everything down a fret, starting on a Bb7 etc.

 Arranging I Wish for one acoustic guitar

-The two most important parts to fit into a one guitar arrangement of ‘I Wish’ is:
+The two most important parts to fit into a one guitar arrangement of ‘I Wish’ are:

 1. The bass line